Southeast Asia Center

 Jung, B. M. (2017).
 Extrajudicial killing in the development field: The case study on the death of community leaders in the Philippines.
 The Journal of Philippine & Southeast Asian Studies, 20(2).

 Myung-Seok Oh (Dept. of Anthropology)

 Myungkoo Kang (Dept. of Communication)

-Sunjin Yun (Graduate School of Environmental Studies, Head of Mekong Research Team)
+Sunjin Yun (Grad.
+School of Environmental Studies, Head of Mekong Research Team)

 Eunhui Eom (SNUAC)